tiagolr/filtr/README.md

 </div>

-**FILT-R** is a cross-platform filter modulator inspired by plugins like ShaperBox and FilterShaper.
+**FILT-R** is a cross-platform filter modulator based on plugins like ShaperBox and FilterShaper.
 It is the second version of [FLTR-1 JSFX](https://github.com/tiagolr/tilr_jsfx?tab=readme-ov-file#fltr-1) for the Reaper DAW.

 <div align="center">